-Also, don't forget that political donations aren't deductible. � ne of the biggest goals of most parents is that their children become financially secure adults.
+hether you're a parent or a grandparent, you likely want to do what you can to start the children in your life off on the right financial track.
 To pave the way, it's important to show young people the value of saving and provide them with the best education possible.
 By taking advantage of tax breaks for you and your children, you can do both.
 If you're a grandparent, you also may be able to take advantage of some of these breaks - or help your grandchildren take advantage of them.
-Also be aware that the Tax Cuts and Jobs Act (TCJA) affects tax planning for children and education.